-Title of each class of securities to be registered Proposed maximum aggregate offering price (1)(2) Amount of registration fee Class A Ordinary Shares, par value US\$0.00005 per share(3) US\$80,000,000 US\$9,416
+Title of each class of securities to be registered Amount to be registered (1) Proposed maximum offering price per share (1) Proposed maximum aggregate offering price (1)(2) Amount of registration fee Class A Ordinary Shares, par value US\$0.00005 per share( 3) 4,212,687 US\$21.00 US\$88,466,427 US\$10,413(4)

-- Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933. - Includes Class A ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public, and also includes Class A ordinary shares that may be purchased by the underwriters pursuant to an over-allotment option.
+- Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933 - Includes Class A ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public, and also includes Class A ordinary shares that may be purchased by the underwriters pursuant to an over-allotment option.
 These Class A ordinary shares are not being registered for the purpose of sales outside the United States. - American depositary shares issuable upon deposit of the Class A ordinary shares registered hereby have been registered under a separate registration statement on Form F-6 (Registration No. 333-126546).
-Each American depositary share represents one Class A ordinary share.
+Each American depositary share represents one Class A ordinary share. - Previously paid on July 1, 2005